 | |||||||||

-These are the biggest construction and transportation projects in the world.
-Best known are the English Channel tunnel (aka the Chunnel), the Panama Canal and the Suez Canal, but even these took decades to get done.
-Most proposed macro projects languish on drawing boards, starved of funding and the commitment of government and industry to start multibillion-dollar ventures that could easily take a century to complete.
-Among the proposals are:
+Not surprisingly, many of the largest construction and transportation projects in the world do not get any further than the dreams of the engineers who designed them.
+The most well-known of those that have been built are the English Channel tunnel (aka the Chunnel), the Panama Canal, and the Suez Canal.
+Most proposed “macro” projects languish on drawing boards, starved of funding and the commitment of government and industry to start multibillion-dollar ventures that could easily take a century to complete.

 Michael Taylor is a retired newspaper reporter who has written about mega projects, among other things.